sdargoeuves/noodleops-mkdocs/docs/posts/2025-06-netlab-fortigate-vm/index.md

 UUID:           eb0603f4-0d27-43a5-b123-682dec123456
 ```

-You can also find it directly on the FortiGate using the CLI, but it won't have the format we want to use later in the topology file for netlab.
+You can also find it directly on the FortiGate using the CLI, but it won't have the format we want to use later in the topology file for *netlab*.
 The command to use is:

 ```fortios title="Get the Serial Number and UUID of the FortiGate VM"
 diagnose hardware sysinfo vm full